Call Now

 HVAC flat-rate pricing

-Flat-rate pricing is common in HVAC because many repairs, tune-ups, and standard replacements follow predictable labor and material patterns.
-Instead of billing by the hour, you can charge a set price for standard jobs—regardless of how long it takes.
+Flat-rate billing means you charge a set price for standard jobs, regardless of how long it takes.
+This pricing model is common in HVAC because many repairs, tune-ups, and standard replacements follow predictable labor and material patterns.

 Hybrid HVAC pricing

-Most HVAC pros use a hybrid model: flat-rate pricing for common, repeatable tasks and hourly pricing for diagnostics, troubleshooting, or complex repairs.
+Most HVAC pros use a hybrid pricing model.
 This approach gives you more flexibility, ensuring predictable jobs stay profitable while more unpredictable work is fairly priced.

 • Flat rate for standard repairs, tune-ups, and common replacements

-• Hourly for troubleshooting, multi-system problems, remodels, or custom ductwork
+• Time-and-materials for troubleshooting, multi-system problems, remodels, or custom ductwork

 • Service call fees layered on top to cover travel and overhead